omundy/sample-node-express-cat-api/README.md

 npm install -g nodemon
 # install project dependencies
 npm install --save express express-handlebars node-fetch
-# open in Atom
+# open in VS Code
-atom .
+code .
 ```

 ## Notes on the file structure

-In Atom, add the following files from the source from this repository...
+In VS Code, add the following files from the source from this repository...

 - [`app`](app) - Directory for all the app files
 	- [`app/middleware.js`](app/middleware.js) - Helper functions for your application stack